clewisdavis/The-Joy-of-React/course-notes.md

 import { createRoot } from 'react-dom/client';
 ```

-- Iport the core React library from the `react` dependency and the `createRoot` function from the `react-dom`
+- Import the core React library from the `react` dependency and the `createRoot` function from the `react-dom`
 - React is platform agnostic, you have the core `react` package, and then you have platform-specific renders:
   - `react-dom` for the web
   - `react-native` for mobile (iOS / Android) or desktop (Windows / MacOS) apps